MokitaNetwork/aetool/contrib/issue-stake-liquify/readme.md

     }]}' | go run main.go
 ```

-The above makes a delegation of 3M KAVA; 1M to each of the first THREE validators (assuming they exist), and no delegation to any others.
+The above makes a delegation of 3M AETH; 1M to each of the first THREE validators (assuming they exist), and no delegation to any others.

 ### Arbitrary Complexity!